The Architect: Autonomous Development Lifecycle Layer for Agentic AI Coding Tools

 The Story

-The Architect is an open-source autonomous development lifecycle layer that wraps any AI coding CLI.
-It adds planning, completion verification, retry intelligence, quality review, and persistent memory—everything agents miss.
-Provider-agnostic and proven on Claude Code CLI, Codex CLI, and OpenCode CLI, The Architect shipped itself with 10,042 autonomous runs demonstrating its stabilisation.
+I built The Architect to fix this.
+It’s an open-source autonomous development lifecycle layer that wraps your AI coding CLI.
+It adds what these agents lack: comprehensive planning, rigorous completion verification, intelligent retries, quality review, and persistent memory.
+Provider-agnostic, it supports Claude Code CLI, Codex CLI, and OpenCode CLI.
+Available on PyPI, it ships itself.
+Build 10042 marks the effort to stabilise the tool through autonomous operations.

 The Pain: You Are the Orchestration Layer